How far will political correctness go before it gets a good glimpse of itself in the mirror and turn back, away from the cliff?

 In the latest affront to common sense, Colorado State University is urging “woke” students to avoid using allegedly offensive words like “America”.

 According to Colorado State University’s “Inclusive Language Guide,” students are advisedto avoid the words “America” and “American.”
 Why exactly has the university deemed these words offensive?
-The guide argues that these words erase “other cultures and depicts the United States as the dominant American country.”take our poll - story continues below
+The guide argues that these words erase “other cultures and depicts the United States as the dominant American country.”

 The guide, which was highlighted this week by Campus Reform, asks students to replace “America” and “American” with “U.S. citizen” or “person from the U.S.”